bundschuhlab/UbiquitousLeaderTrailerHelicesInRibosomalRNAs/Adjusted-ViennaRNA-plotting/README.md

 # Adjusted ViennaRNA file for RNAClust mLocarna plots
 The "plot_utils.c" file was adjusted for mLocarna plotting to change the greying out of base pairs to be from a numerical number of mismatches to a fraction (full color indicating up to 0.1 fraction mismatches, lightest tint indicating at least 0.3 fraction mismatches).
 Please replace the plot_utils.c file in "src/ViennaRNA/plotting" prior to building ViennaRNA on your system to replicate our code.
+ViennaRNA version 2.5.1 was used.

 Note that RNAClust calls mLocarna for final consensus structure building.